olddimplex/dependency-management/README.md

 ![screenshot](docs/img/screen-initial.png)

-The visible time span is configurable - in this case it is 1 year from the current date.
-You can use the calendar icon to set the start date of the period.
+The size of the visible time window is configurable - in this case it is 1 year from the current date.
+You can use the calendar icon to set the start date of the time window.

 ![screenshot](docs/img/screen-period.png)